Tips and Tricks for Presenting Virtually

 Stand Up and Be Seen

 First, for everyone’s sake, put some professional pants on.
-While leisurewear has become the latest fashion trend of late, it should not be your ‘go-to’ ensemble for your virtual presentation.
+While leisurewear became the latest fashion trend of late, it should not be your ‘go-to’ ensemble for your virtual presentation.
 When appearing on camera, keep it simple by steering clear of outfits that are very busy with pin stripes or tight patterns.
 Depending on the camera filter, this could create an undesired moiré effect.
 The best approach is to wear solid colors that are not too bright or distracting.
 Strong contrast between background and subject is also important, so be sure you tailor your outfit to your environment.
 If possible, try standing rather than sitting for your presentation.
 According to a Forbes’ article, standing up provides a higher energy level and forces us to put our body in a more presentation-like mode.

 Put Yourself in the Best Light